-The norovirus – a virus that’s the country’s leading cause of vomiting, diarrhea, and foodborne illness – is picking up steam again as the holidays arrive.
+The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

-Norovirus is highly contagious, and it travels from person to person a bit differently than the respiratory viruses that cause flu, COVID and common colds.
+Norovirus is highly contagious.
+It travels from person to person a bit differently than the respiratory viruses that cause flu, COVID and common colds.
 That can be both good and bad news.

 What is norovirus?

-Norovirus is one of several intestinal viruses that cause diarrhea, vomiting and gut cramps that can last for multiple days.
+Norovirus is one of several intestinal viruses that cause diarrhea, vomiting and gut cramps.
+These symptoms can last for multiple days.
 Sometimes, this can lead to dangerous levels of dehydration.

-When you hear about nasty outbreaks of stomach illness in places like cruise ships, day cares and senior facilities, it’s highly likely you’re hearing about norovirus.
-It’s sometimes even called “the cruise ship virus.”
-These are all places where people spend time close to each other, and where they usually eat and drink together from the same food source.
+When you hear about outbreaks of stomach illness in places like cruise ships, day cares and senior facilities, it's likely norovirus.
+It's sometimes even called "the cruise ship virus."
+These are all places where people spend time close together.
+They also usually eat and drink from the same food source.

 For many people, those conditions also happen during holiday gatherings.